-Your webcam feed is one of the most important aspects of a high-quality presentation.
+Your webcam video quality is one of the most important aspects of a high-quality presentation.
 This article covers our tips for getting the most out of your camera setup.

 While mmhmm will work with the built-in Mac camera, we recommend using an external HD webcam.
 External HD webcams will have a higher image quality and have the added benefit of greater control of your recording angle.

 - If you own a DSLR, it may be possible to use it as an external webcam.
 DSLRs have higher quality image sensors and allow for a greater variety of lenses, which can produce a richer image and be more suitable for some types of broadcasts.